Amy Brown-Towry / Cats.com

 About Wysong

-Wysong was established in 1979 by Dr. Randy Wysong and is billed “The Thinking Person’s Pet Food™”.
-They describe their animal diets as “scientifically formulated and painstakingly manufactured and packaged for health optimization.”
+Wysong was established in 1979 by Dr. Randy Wysong and is billed as “The Thinking Person’s Pet Food.”
+The company describes its diets as “scientifically formulated and painstakingly manufactured and packaged for health optimization.”
+Their foods frequently include nutraceutical‑style ingredients such as yogurt, whey, kelp, coconut oil, and various botanicals.
+Across their diverse product range, Wysong maintains a consistent emphasis on nutritional enhancement through functional plant, dairy, and supplemental ingredients.

 Sourcing and Manufacturing

-Though the Wysong website says that they manufacture their own foods, this is only partially true.
-When asked about the company’s manufacturing, a Wysong representative explained that their dry foods are manufactured in Wisconsin, supplements made at their Midland, Michigan location, and their canned foods are manufactured in the United States by Evanger’s.
+Wysong is a US‑based company headquartered in Midland, Michigan.
+Their diets are developed by an in‑house team of pet health professionals.
+While Wysong states that they manufacture their own foods, this is only partially true.
+According to company representatives, their dry foods are produced in Wisconsin, their supplements are made at their Midland facility, and their canned foods are manufactured in the United States through third‑party co‑packers, including Evanger’s.

-Their ingredients are sourced from the US, Europe, Australia, New Zealand, Canada, Mexico, and Japan, with synthetic amino acids sourced from China.
+Wysong produces foods in small batches and packages them in proprietary Nutri‑Paks™, which are designed to reduce oxygen and light exposure.
+Their ingredients are sourced from the United States, Europe, Australia, New Zealand, Canada, Mexico, and Japan, with synthetic amino acids sourced from China.

 Recall History